Chart Color Schemes

 Mansfield Park features high concentrations of group households, with a higher-than-average median household size

-Family households account for 74.1% of all households, including 38.4% couples with children, 16.2% couples without children, and 17.2% single parent families.
-Non-family households make up the remaining 25.9%, consisting of 20.8% lone person households and 5.2% group households.
-The median household size is 3.0 people, which is larger than the Greater Adelaide average of 2.5.
+Family households constitute 74.1% of all households, including 38.4% couples with children, 16.2% couples without children, and 17.2% single parent families.
+Non-family households comprise the remaining 25.9%, with lone person households at 20.8% and group households making up 5.2%.
+The median household size is 3.0 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households